Encouraging Excellence, Nurturing Talent in Every Individual

 The Headmaster chairs the Leadership Team who are jointly responsible with the Headmaster for the operational life of the school.
 The Leadership Team meet weekly to discuss operational matters and fortnightly to discuss strategic matters.
 Each member of the team is responsible for both Leading and Managing their sector.
 Current posts on the team are:

-Deputy Head - Head of School & Teaching and Learning
+Tim Taylor Deputy Head - Teaching and Learning

 Strategic and Operational Leadership of the Sixth Form